vuejs/v2.vuejs.org/src/v2/cookbook/unit-testing-vue-components.md

 - Easy to understand
 - Only test a _single unit of work_

-Let's say we want to test this component.
+Let's say we want to test the following component.
 It shows a greeting, and asks for a username.
 If the username is less than seven letters, an error is displayed.

 ```html
 <template>